Living in Cairo

 Egyptian international prepaid calling cards are readily available throughout Egypt to call from any landline.

 You cannot make 800 number calls through the Egyptian phone system.
-However, in case an American company with an 800-phone number has an agreement with AT&T (such as Vanguard, the Pension plan provider that AUC deals with), it is possible to call this number through the AT&T access number in Cairo, either 2796-0200 or 2510-0200.
-If you want to call any other 800 numbers, you need to have an AT&T calling card, which you can purchase in the US.
-You may call 800 numbers through the Internet.
+However, in case of an American company with an 800-phone number has an agreement with AT&T (such as vanguard, the pension plan provider that AUC deals with), it is possible to call this number through the AT&T access number in Cairo, either 2796-0200 or 2510-0200.
+If you want to call any other 800 numbers, you need to have an AT&T calling card, which you can purchase in the U.S. You may call 800 numbers through the Internet.